 In Maryland, debts must be collected within a certain time.
 If you owe money to someone, the person is called a creditor, and what you owe them is called a debt.
 The creditor generally has 3 years (4 years if the debt is owed for the sale of goods) from the date the debt becomes due to ask the court to order you to pay.
 A court order to pay a debt is known as a judgment.
 If the creditor does not go to court within the time limit, then the court generally will not order you to pay the debt.
-Read the Law: MD Code, Comm.
-L. § 2-725
+Read the Law: Maryland Code, Commercial Law, Section 2-725

 If the creditor does go to court within 3 years, and the court does order you to pay it, then that person has 12 years to collect it from you, unless the judgment is renewed.

 What can happen if the creditor renews the debt, or you say you will pay a debt

 A creditor can “renew” a debt at any time within the 12 years following the entry of a judgment.
 This means that the person to whom you owe money can go to the court and file a “notice of renewal,” which will reset the 12 year limit on that debt, and cause the debt to remain enforceable for another 12 years or until another renewal.
 Read the Law: Maryland Rule 2-625

 If you admit to a creditor that you owe them money, then the court may find that you have “acknowledged” that debt.
 If you acknowledge the debt, then you may not be able to use the 3-year limit as a defense in court.
 Read the Law: Maryland Code, Courts and Judicial Proceedings, Section 5-102

 To get a judgment, a creditor must bring the claim to court within 3 years after the debt comes due.
 If someone claims in court that you owe them money and you believe that the money became due more than 3 years ago, you may be able to raise the 3-year statute of limitation as a defense.
 Read the Law: Maryland Code, Courts and Judicial Proceedings, Section 5-101